Cyber Corps Program

 Cyber Corps profiled in The Washington Post

-At The University of Tulsa, Cyber Corps students are learning how to hack into oil pipelines and electric power plants.
-This controversial area of technology is loosely called "cyberoffense."
+At the University of Tulsa, professor Sujeet Shenoi is teaching students how to hack into oil pipelines and electric power plants.

 The Cyber Corps Program accepts undergraduate, master's and doctoral students who have strong interests in computer science, computer engineering, electrical engineering, chemical engineering, mechanical engineering, applied physics, engineering physics or mathematics.